electronut/ElectronutLabs-Bumpy/README.md

 And now you'll see the HRS app running happily on **bluey**!

+**Note**

+`monitor erase_mass` can be used to erase the flash memory.
+It works for nRF52 but I am not sure if that's the case for all supported targets.

 ## Using the UART via USB on Bumpy

 Bumpy supports UART, so you can use it for debugging your board without using up